ayoubdya/Moroccan-AI-Law-Assistant/nextjs_app/setup-monorepo.md

 # Monorepo Setup Guide for Morocco Legal Assistant

-This guide explains the new monorepo structure for the Morocco Legal Assistant project and provides instructions for transitioning to this structure.
+This guide explains the monorepo structure for the Morocco Legal Assistant project and provides instructions for working with this structure.

 ## Why a Monorepo?

-We've implemented a monorepo structure to solve the issue of duplicate `node_modules` directories and to better organize our codebase.
+We've implemented a monorepo structure with npm workspaces to organize our codebase and optimize dependency management.
+With this approach, all dependencies are installed in a single `node_modules` folder at the root level.
 Benefits include:

 - Shared dependencies between packages
 - Simplified development workflow